Best Welding Jackets

 Denim

-Denim is ideal, where the project involves minimal splatter.
-This is because denim is the least protective material that welding jackets are made of.
+Denim is ideal for projects involving minimal splatter.
+This is because denim is the least protective material used for welding jackets.

 Rubber

-Rubber, like carbon fiber, is rarely used alone.
+Rubber, like carbon fibre, is rarely used alone.
 It is combined with other materials to make a composite welding jacket.
-If your project involves heavy spatter, rubber jackets are suitable for them.
+Rubber jackets are suitable for projects involving heavy spatter.

 Nylon